Arcane Mage DPS Guide for Maximum Damage

 Arcane Stat Priorities

-Mastery rewards you for keeping your mana high (not that mages have a problem with that.
-You do a lot more damage with high mana than low.
-So stack this stat way up and keep you mana as high as possible though mana gems, potions, good management, etc.
+Mastery rewards you for keeping your mana high.
+So stack this stat way up and keep your mana as high as possible though evocation, potions, good management, etc.

 Haste speeds up everything you do, including burning mana.
 Spells cast faster and DoTs tick faster.
 Lots of Haste is a good thing, but you will have to watch your mana a bit more closely.